turek979/node.js-udemy-course/#2 npm-and-debugging/notes.md

 You can install a prod dependency by adding only '--save' for instance 'npm install nodemon --save'.
 Using '-g' would install this dependency globally.
 Just writing 'npm install' would install the newest version of dependencies defined in package.json.

+# Nodemon

+Nodemon is a package that listens to changes in the codebase and restarts the server when it detects such changes.
+It can be run by using 'nodemon' instead of 'node' when running your server i.e. 'nodemon app.js' It will only work in the terminal if it is installed globally as terminal looks for global dependencies.
+To make it work locally, create a script in "package.json" and use the script. ("start": "nodemon app.js")